 The nasal cavity, divided by a median septum (wall) into two halves, is connected to the respective ear and eye by a tube for each.
 For ears, this tube (the eustachian tube) balances the air pressure in the middle ear (compartment behind your eardrum).
 For eyes, the tube (the naso-lacrimal duct) serves as a drainage for tears.
 (Now you know why the nose becomes moist when tears pool up in the eyes).
 These two tubes,as you may have guessed, play important role in the normal functioning of the respective organs.
 Nasal sphelgm blocks them up just the way it does the sinuses.
 This exercise is aimed at removing it from these tubes and the sinuses.
 The aeration obviously has a cooling effect which relieves eye strain and any inflammation the sinuses may be facing.
 However, the real stress relief comes as the eardrums get tickled alternately by this inhale – exhale combo.
 It happens so, that part of the eardrum and middle ear are supplied by a branch of the Vagus nerve, a cranial nerve that controls your heart, lungs, liver, spleen, stomach and pretty much every major organ directly or indirectly.
 The ‘tickling’ imparts a reverse stimulation to the Vagus which causes it to ‘reset’ the heart rate and other rhythms of the body to their natural rate and state.
 These are exactly what has been disturbed by stress, and setting them right neutralises the stress like nothing else.

 Caution – Don’t go overboard in trying to tickle the eardrum, by doing this exercise too vigorously, lest you may damage it, or even worse, trigger a ‘Vagal sensory overload’, as it is called in medicine.
-If you still can’t get it right, get in touch with a Guru / trained instructor; or mail me at email@example.com .
+If you still can’t get it right, get in touch with a Guru or qualified instructor .

 Interestingly, Ayurveda (and Yoga) consider nerves too, as being a type of Naadi (tube), which is quite relatable, as nerve axons are essentially tubular networks through which electric impulses are conducted by liquid media.
 Whether Naadi shodhan really has some remarkable effect on this conduction too, is currently a topic yet to be studied further.